(Freighter: dp. 12,200; l. 423'9"; b. 54'0"; dph. 29'9"; dr. 24'1" (mean); s. 10.5 k.; cpl. 88; a. 1 4", 1 3")

 One hour later, Burrows (Destroyer No. 29) appeared on the scene and picked up West Bridge's crew.
 A head count showed that four men were missing but turned up two women stowaways.
 After boarding Burrows, Commander Hawkins consulted with the destroyer's commanding officer and requested that he and his executive officer be allowed to return to West Bridge to determine whether or not the ship could be saved.
 Accordingly, they were boated back to the freighter and boarded her.
 They found that both her well decks were awash, her engineering spaces were flooded, and at least three holds were totally inundated.
 Deeming the situation hopeless, Hawkins advised Burrows' commander that to stand by the drifting hulk would only endanger the lives of Burrows' crew and of West Bridge's survivors.
 Accordingly, Burrows proceeded for Brest, leaving Smith (Destroyer No. 17) to stand by the still floating Montanan (which soon sank) and West Bridge.

 A volunteer work-and-salvage party from Smith, led by Lt.
-Richard L. Conolly, boarded West Bridge, while four tugs—two French, one British, and one American —set out from the French coast to assist.
-Soon thereafter, Isabel (Patrol Yacht No. 10) joined the convoy which arrived at Brest on 22 August.
+Richard L. Conolly, boarded West Bridge, while four tugs (two French, one British, and one American) set out from the French coast to assist.
+Soon thereafter, the destroyer Isabel (S. P. 521) joined the convoy which arrived at Brest on 22 August.
 After being towed 400 miles in this condition, West Bridge had made it to port with only one-percent bouyancy remaining!

-After extensive repairs which were completed in March 1919, West Bridge served with NOTS until 1 December when the cargo vessel was decommissioned and returned to the United States Shipping Board.
-She remained in the custody of that agency until abandoned in 1928.
+After extensive repairs which were completed in March 1919, West Bridge served with NOTS until 1 December when the cargo vessel was decommissioned and returned to the USSB.
+She remained in the custody of that agency until abandoned due to age and deterioration in 1928.